Wealthify doesn't support your browser

 A Junior Cash ISA simply works like a cash savings account where your child is guaranteed to get their money back, plus a bit of interest.
 The only difference is that everything they earn is tax-free.

-However, with a Junior Stocks and Shares ISA, or Junior Investment ISA, your child’s money is typically invested, and your kid won’t pay any income or capital gains tax on their profits - meaning they’ll keep all their returns, minus fees and charges.
+However, with a Junior Stocks and Shares ISA, or Junior Investment ISA, your child’s money is typically invested, and your child won’t pay any income or capital gains tax on their profits - meaning they’ll keep all their returns, minus fees and charges.

 Obviously, investing comes with some risk, and returns aren’t guaranteed, meaning there’s a chance your child could lose some money.
 However, since your child’s profits aren’t tied to any fixed interest rate, as they would in a Junior Cash ISA, there’s also a chance they could earn higher returns in the long run.